adaltas/node-csv-docs/src/md/project/contribute.md

 This is a community effort.
 Please be grateful to the people who write code, take time filling bug reports and improve the documentation.

 We encourage you to contribute to the project.
-Sometime, great contributions take a second.
-As an example, correcting a typo on this page would as simple as editing this page on GitHub and everyone will benefit from it.
+Sometimes, great contributions take a second.
+As an example, correcting a typo on this page would be as simple as editing this page on GitHub and everyone would benefit from it.

 ## Development